 Overview of Domain Features and Information Types

-The VTS Information Service data product consists of information related to the vessel and the environment within the VTS Area, either delivered to the VTS Operator or made up of messages that the operator must deliver.
+The VTS Digital Information Service data product consists of information related to the vessel and the environment within the VTS Area, either delivered to the VTS Operator or made up of messages that the operator must deliver.
 The information related to the vessel is composed of static information of the vessel, dynamic information of the vessel, accident information of own ship, and status of navigational equipment.
 The information in the VTS Area consists of status information within the VTS Area and Warning information.

 The figure 7-2 shows the overview picture of the feature and information type of the VTS Information Service domain model.